SEIR-7-06/functions/README.md

 ## DEFINING A FUNCTION

-We will start with the basic structure for now and not worry about inputs and output.
+Let's start with the basic structure of a function.

 To define a function we include the `function` keyword followed by the function name, a set of parentheses and then the body of the function.
 ```javascript